 Maps come in all shapes and sizes, each designed to tell a unique story about the world.
 Here’s a look at the different types of maps and cartographic representations and how they help us understand the world:

-1) Thematic Maps
+1) Political Maps

 3) Topographic Maps